ohmae/mmupnp/README.md

 ## Special thanks

-This project is approved to Jetbrains Free Open Source Licenses.
+This project is being developed with IntelliJ IDEA Ultimate, thanks to be approved to Jetbrains Free Open Source Licenses.

 [![](readme/jetbrains/jetbrains.svg)](https://www.jetbrains.com/?from=mmupnp)